Recovering Joint Probability of Discrete Random Variables from Pairwise Marginals: Algorithms and Performance Analyses

 To handle Problem \eqref{eq:coupled_mat}, we employ the standard procedure based on \textit{block coordinate descent} (BCD) for handling coupled tensor/matrix decomposition algorithms in the literature \cite{kargas2017tensors,kargas2019learning,ibrahim2019crowdsourcing}.
 To be specific, we cyclically minimize the constrained optimization problem w.r.t. $\A_k$, when fixing $\A_j$ for all $j\neq k$ and $\bm \lambda$.
 Consequently, the subproblem is as follows:

-where ${\bm \Omega}_k$ is the index set of $j$ such that ${\sf Pr}(i_j,i_k)$ is available and ${\rm dist}(\cdot,\cdot)$ is a certain distance measure.
-Under a number of distance measures, e.g., the Euclidean distance or the Kullback--Leibler (KL) distance, the subproblems are convex and thus can be solved via off-the-shelf algorithms.
-In this work, we employ the KL divergence as the distance measure since it is natural for measuring distance between PMFs.
+where ${\bm \Omega}_k$ is the index set of $j$ such that ${\sf Pr}(i_j,i_k)$ is available and $\mathbb{D}(\cdot,\cdot)$ is a certain `distance' measure.
+Under a number of { $\mathbb{D}(\cdot,\cdot)$-functions}, e.g., the Euclidean distance or the Kullback--Leibler (KL) {divergence}, the subproblems are convex and thus can be solved via off-the-shelf algorithms.
+In this work, we employ the KL divergence as the {fitting} measure since it is natural for measuring {the similarity of} PMFs.
 Consequently, the subproblems are

 We employ the {\it mirror descent} algorithm to solve the two subproblems.
 Mirror descent admits closed-form updates for handling KL-divergence based linear model fitting under simplex constraints (which is also known as exponential gradient in the literature); see, e.g., \cite{arora2012practical}.
 The algorithm {CNMF-OPT} is described in \eqref{algo:CNMF-OPT}.